You have a busy toddler with you. Both indoors and outdoors. What are you going to do? There are many ideas and options, but you can’t decide.

 Gather Leaves, Branches, etc.

-Add more fun to the guessing games by giving your toddler or toddlers a task.
+Add more fun to the guessing games by giving your toddler or toddler a task.
 Get them active and interested.
 Tell your toddler to gather small things like leaves of different colours, flowers, Branches, etc.

 If you have a book of nature laying around home bring it along for more ideas.
 You can also use your phone to see what grows or is available each season.